thinger-io/Docs/hardware/climaStick/README.md

 # Thinger.io ClimaStick Quick Start Gide

-This board is a complete Internet of Things development kit, that integrates a full programable WiFi transmissor and all environmetal and inertial sensors you will need to create a lot of connected projects easily than ever, thanks to thinger.io libraries and infraestructure.
+This board is a complete Internet of Things development kit, that integrates WiFi connectivity along with a set of powerful sensors to provide environmental and motion sensing.
+This way, it is possible to create several connected projects easily.
+It is fully compatible with the Thinger.io cloud infrastructure, and provides easy to use libraries that can be used in the Arduino IDE.

 it is ready to:
 - Meassure environmetral variables such as Temperature, relative humidity, barometric pressure or luminic radiation.
-- Take inertial datas like vibrations, linear and angular accelerations.
+- Take inertial measurements like vibrations, accelerations, angles and compass.
 - Export all data for bucket storage or monitoricing process.

 <p align="center">